The pandemic is putting a strain on everyone, but teenagers in particular are seeing an increase in anxiety and depression.

 In terms of business model, Joon Care has no relationship with private insurance companies in the USA.
 He receives money directly from clients, and then pays the therapists for the care they provide.
 Upon request, you can provide a detailed statement to obtain reimbursement from insurance.

 The boom was crazy: in just one year it started and structured a service in an entire state, that of Washington.
 The first session of the online mental health service started in May, just six months ago.
 Today Joon Care is already active in two other American states, California and Oregon.

 Online therapy also becomes contactless

 Joon Care is riding another pandemic trend.
 As social distancing has accelerated the demand for remote health care options, patients (and even therapists) increasingly seek teletherapy platforms to replace or complement in-person care.
-There is a flurry of mental health startups with online services that aim to help people around the world.
+Around the world, there is a flurry of mental health startups with online services that aim to help people.
 In particular, the services are oriented towards a specific block: people aged between 13 and 24.
 A crucial period, which has experienced a considerable increase in problems even before Covid-19.

 The second leading cause of death for adolescents and young adults in 2018 was suicide.
 The social isolation born of the pandemic can only make the picture worse.